DavidGarciaNexPlayer/iOS-SDK/Enabling Video Synchronization Feature.md

 # Enabling Video Synchronization Feature
 ## What is Nexplayer’s synchronization feature?

-NexPlayer synchronization feature technology allows you to synchronise the video arrival and stream video synchronously across different devices using the DASH SPD value.
+NexPlayer synchronization feature technology allows you to synchronze the video arrival and stream video synchronously across different devices using the DASH SPD value.
 This is also possible for HLS streams by controlling the SPD value from the client-side.
 ## How to enable synchronization feature in the sample application

 To get started we need an apk and at least two devices.